 There are 2 elements to language localisation:

-Each time the Web Update Wizard is called it checks the Windows Regional Settings for the current language on the user's computer.
+Each time the Software Update Wizard is called it checks the Windows Regional Settings for the current language on the user's computer.
 If it finds a language file matching the Regional Settings language on the user's computer it loads and uses this.
 If it cannot find the specific language for that user, it then checks whether the installation has a default language file.
 If it exists it loads and uses this.
-If a default language file cannot be found the Web Update Wizard continues with 'PowerProgrammer English' (i.e. the built-in strings).
+If a default language file cannot be found the Software Update Wizard continues with 'PowerProgrammer English' (i.e. the built-in strings).

 The second element, Message and FinalMessage text, is solved by providing separate Message and FinalMessage keyword lines in your script file - one for each specific language you wish to support (plus a default language).

-The Web Update Wizard uses the Windows GetLocaleInfo API to obtain the Locale ID of the logged on user on the host computer.
+The Software Update Wizard uses the Windows GetLocaleInfo API to obtain the Locale ID of the logged on user on the host computer.
 GetLocaleInfo returns an IS string containing the Locale ID of the language.
 The list of Locale IDs is here, or you can link to the latest list according to Microsoft here .
 (Use the column headed "LCID Hex".)

 If it cannot find this file, it then looks for the file "deflang.tab" in your application's folder.
 If it exists it loads it and uses the language strings from the file in place of the built in strings.